teracyhq/blog/README.markdown

   following: https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings.
   In the *Name* and *Value* fields, please add the info below correlatively:

-  + Fill in "DOCKER_IMAGE" into the *Name* field, and your repo link from https://hub.docker.com into the *Value*, for example, hoatle/teracy-blog  (from https://hub.docker.com/r/hoatle/teracy-blog/)
+  + Fill in "DOCKER_IMAGE" into the *Name* field, and your repo from https://hub.docker.com into the *Value*, for example, "hoatle/teracy-blog"  (from https://hub.docker.com/r/hoatle/teracy-blog/)
   + Fill in "DOCKER_USERNAME" into the *Name* field and your Docker username into the *Value*  field
   + Fill in "DOCKER_PASSWORD" into the *Name* field and your Docker password into the *Value* field